VGTHuang/vgthuang.github.io/_posts/2021-09-03-marquis-yi-of-zeng.md

 Wherefore hurried gaits of thee don't halt

-and to the lord not take a humble bow:
+And to the lord not take a humble bow:

 He, whose name refused by fickle lot,

-and bless from astral Gods did ne'er endow.
+And bless from astral Gods did ne'er endow.

 &nbsp;